JYeop/react-native-responsive-number/README.md

 });
 ```

-- deviceHeight: Returns the screen pixel height of the device
+- deviceHeight(number): Returns the screen pixel height of the device

 ```js
 import { StyleSheet } from "react-native";